FAQs

 My question is not answered above, who do I contact for help?

 At any time during the virtual course, you may submit a Help Desk Ticket.
-An ASE Staff will be monitoring these tickets throughout the duration of the course, and will contact you directly for further assistance.
+ASE staff will be monitoring these tickets throughout the duration of the course, and will contact you directly for further assistance.